 Defective products cause thousands of injuries every year.
-From sunscreen recalls that cause burns or reactions to people’s skin, to recalls on parts of cars like defective airbags, products with hazardous defects never cease to find their way into public domain.
+From sunscreen recalls that cause burns or reactions to people’s skin to recalls on parts of cars like defective airbags, products with hazardous defects never cease to find their way into public domain.

 Design defects for product liability claims